 The holidays are notoriously fraught with difficult conversations.
 Conversations about next semester, conversations about progress, choices, direction, expectations – the list goes on.
 Many of these conversations are bound to take place at the holiday dinner table.

-We believe that these difficult conversations do not happen in isolation; students struggle to assert their new independence just as parents struggle to define their new role.
-While there are no standard protocols or rules of engagement applicable to every family,
+We believe that these difficult conversations do not happen in isolation; students struggle to assert their new independence just as parents struggle to define their new role.» Read more about: How to Make Difficult Conversations more productive during the Holidays »

 You may not have received your grade yet, but you do have a sinking suspicion that is growing into a panic.
 You have failed a midterm—or two.
 You are stressed, your self-esteem just took a huge hit, you didn’t meet expectations… And now you wonder what comes next.

 Breathe.
 Take a little time to regain your perspective.» Read more about: So, I Just Failed a Midterm…Now What? »